-is a ring.
-The rings of this form include tiled triangular orders and maximal orders [21].
-They occur also as the endomorphism rings of chains of Glaz-Vasconcelos ideals of rings, see Section 7.
+Let R be a ring with identity and I{ij} ideals in R with $1 \le i < j \le n$, such that is a ring.
+The rings of this form include tiled triangular orders and maximal orders [25].
+They occur also both in commutative algebra as the endomorphism rings of chains of Glaz-Va-sconcelos ideals (see Sect.
+7) and in noncommutative geometry as singularities of normal orders over surfaces [5].